Home

 LATEST PUBLICATION

-What can be seen in the animation below is the discrete “ribbons” of overturning motions introduce air into the core of the thunderstorm.
+What can be seen in the animation above is the discrete “ribbons” of overturning motions introduce air into the core of the thunderstorm.
 They do not reach all the way into the interior of the core, allowing part of the updraft to still remain unaffected (“undiluted”) by entrainment, as shown and discussed in the paper.
 This work was supported by an award from NSF: AGS17-25190, and used the Blue Waters Supercomputer, as well as the NSF/NCAR Cheyenne supercomputer, all supported by NSF.
 The Blue Waters computer was also supported in part by the State of Illinois.

 GROUP OVERVIEW